matrix-org/matrix-spec-proposals/proposals/3735-add-device-to-withheld-message.md

-# MSCxxxx: Add device information to m.room_key.withheld message
+# MSC3735: Add device information to m.room_key.withheld message

 [MSC2399](https://github.com/matrix-org/matrix-doc/pull/2399) introduced a
 message that could be used to inform message recipients about the reason that a